-''' gristmill.optimize (computs: typing.Iterable[drudge.drudge.TensorDef], substs=None, interm_fmt='tau^{}', simplify=True, strategy=<Strategy.SEARCHED: 2>) \rightarrow typing.List[drudge.drudge.TensorDef] Optimize the valuation of the given tensor contractions. '''
+gristmill.optimize (computs: typing.Iterable[drudge.drudge.TensorDef], substs=None. interm_fmt='tau^{}', simplify=True, strategy=22, greedy_cutoff=-1, drop_cutoff=-1) \rightarrow typing.List[drudge.drudge.TensorDef]

+Optimize the valuation of the given tensor contractions.

-This function will transform the given computations, given as tensor definitions, into another list computations mathematically equivalent to the given computation while requiring less floating-point operations (FLOPs).
+This function will transform the given computations, given as tensor definitions, into another list of computations mathematically equivalent to the given computation while requiring less floating-point operations (FLOPs).

 - computs The computations, can be given as an iterable of tensor definitions. - substs A dictionary for making substitutions inside the sizes of ranges.
-All the ranges need to have size in at most one undetermined variable after the substitution so that they can be totally ordered. - interm fmt The format for the names of the intermediates. - simplify If the input is going to be simplified before processing.
-It can be disabled when the input is already simplified. - strategy The optimization strategy, as explained in Strategy.
+All the ranges need to have size in at most one undetermined variable after the substitution, so that they can be totally ordered.
+When one symbol still remains in the sizes, the asymptotic cost (scaling and prefactor) will be optimized.
+Or when all symbols are gone after the substitution, optimization is going to be based on the numeric sizes.
+Numeric sizes tend to make the optimization faster due to the usage of built-in integer or floating point arithmetic in lieu of the more complex polynomial arithmetic. - interm_fmt The format for the names of the intermediates. - simplify If the input is going to be simplified before processing.
+It can be disabled when the input is already simplified. - strategy The optimization strategy, as explained in Strategy. - greedy_cutoff The depth cutoff for making greedy selection in summation optimization.
+Beyond this depth in the recursion tree (inclusive), only the choices making locally best saving will be considered.
+With negative values, full Bron-Kerbosch backtracking is performed. - drop cutoff The depth cutoff for picking only a random one with greedy saving in summation optimization.
+The difference with the option greedy_cutoff is that here only one choice giving the locally best saving will be considered, rather than all of them.